Constraining Disk-to-Corona Power Transfer Fraction, Soft X-ray Excess Origin, and Black Hole Spin Population of Type-1 AGN across Mass Scales: Introduction

 The paper is organized in the following way.
-In Section~2, we describe the sample selection criteria with source properties, details of the observations analyzed in this work, and spectral extraction methods from the raw \xmm{} and \nustar{} data.
-Section~3 provides the detailed steps of our broadband (0.3$-$78\keV{}) X-ray spectral fitting approach along with Markov Chain Monte Carlo (MCMC) analysis for exploring the complete parameter space and Bayesian analysis to verify the significance of the higher-density disk over the canonical ($n_{\rm e}=10^{15}$~cm$^{-3}$) disk reflection model as well as an additional warm Comtonization component for the origin of soft X-ray excess.
-In Section~4, we discuss our results and their implications.
-We summarize our conclusions in Section~5.
-The future prospects of this study are outlined in Section~6.
+In Section~II, we describe the sample selection criteria with source properties, details of the observations analyzed in this work, and spectral extraction methods from the raw \xmm{} and \nustar{} data.
+Section~III describes our comprehensive broadband (0.3$-$78\keV{}) X-ray spectral fitting methodology, where we employ a Bayesian framework to assess the significance of both the variable-density disk reflection and warm Comptonization models for the origin of the observed soft X-ray excess.
+In Section~IV, we discuss our results and their implications.
+We summarize our conclusions in Section~V. The future prospects of this study are outlined in Section~VI.